 And forgive us our sins, just as we have forgiven those who have sinned against us (Matt.
 6:12).
 God has called us to keep short accounts.
 We forgive those who hurt us so no bitterness can develop a root in our hearts.
 If someone has hurt us, we must forgive that person, ask God to forgive that person, and ask God to forgive us for any wrong attitudes.
 We need to forgive others and confess our sins to experience personal freedom (Matt.
 6:14-15).

 And don’t let us yield to temptation, But deliver us from the evil one (Matthew 6:13a).
 We are instructed to resist the devil in prayer.
 We are called to spiritual warfare as soldiers of Christ!
 Regardless of the temptation that comes your way, God always provides a way of escape!
 (I Cor.10:13).
 You can trust Him!
 Resist the devil, and He will flee from you (James 4:7-8).
 I ask the Lord daily to keep me from temptation.

 For Yours is the kingdom and the power and the glory forever.
 Amen (Matthew 6:13b).
 Building a personal house of prayer begins and ends with honoring and exalting the Lord and gazing on Him.
 He is our source and our life.
 Let’s give our God the worship only He only deserves!
 He is able to do exceedingly abundantly above all we can ask or think according to the power that is at work within us.
 Christ in us is the hope of glory!

-For more on this topic order the book, Building Your Personal House of Prayer, by Larry Kreider.
+More on this topic in the book, Building Your Personal House of Prayer, by Larry Kreider.